Paing-Ko/myGame/README.md

 ## :no_entry_sign: Note

+I tried my best to build this game, to be a creative, innovative, fun, educational and engaging game, but there are still some bugs where music cannot be heard every time or review answers container doesn't show every answers sometimes that I am trying to fix.

 Interested in learning more about health and medical knowledge after playing?
 Visit the [NHS website](https://www.nhs.uk/) for a wealth of information on health and medical topics.